Home - History Notes - Sampiero Corso

-Sampiero Corso, or Sampieru Corsu, because the Corsicans love to put an "u" at the end of a word if it so happens to be masculine, anyways, this man was born in Bastelica, which is located just south of Ajaccio, Corsica.
+Sampiero Corso, or Sampieru Corsu, if you are Corsican and can't resist putting an "u" at the end of a masculine word, was born in Bastelica, which is located just south of Ajaccio, Corsica.

 And here you can find the beautiful island of Corsica on a map of Europe (look for the box "Gg").